Roberto D'Aversa

 Roberto D'Aversa (born 12 August 1975) is an Italian football coach and former midfielder.
+Most recently the head coach of club Torino.

 Playing career

 A Milan youth product, D'Aversa spent most of his playing career with provincial Serie A clubs and in the lower divisions.

 In the 2004–05 season, he was banned for six months for match-fixing.
 Stefano Bettarini, Antonio Marasco, Maurizio Caccavale, Alfredo Femiano and former Siena teammate Generoso Rossi were also banned.

 On 28 January 2007, he played his first Serie A match for Messina against Ascoli.

 In January 2009, he was loaned from Treviso to Mantova.
 In July 2009, he was released due to Treviso going bankrupt.
 On 5 September 2009, he moved to Gallipoli.
 On 22 January 2010, he was transferred to Triestina on a six-month contract.
 In July 2010, he was signed by Virtus Lanciano on a free transfer.

 Post-playing and coaching career

 Virtus Lanciano

 After his retirement, he stayed at Virtus Lanciano as part of the non-playing staff as technical area manager.
 In July 2014, he was appointed as the club's new head coach to replace Marco Baroni for the 2014–15 Serie B campaign.

 After saving Lanciano from relegation in his first season in charge, he was confirmed for the following season.
 He was sacked on 30 January 2016 after a 0–3 loss to Trapani, which left Lanciano in second-last place in the Serie B league table.